-- 1. NURS 371: Statistics for Nurses - 2.
-NURS 363: Nursing Research - 3.
-NURS 401A: Community Health Nursing: Advocacy for Population Health - 4.
+- 1. NURS 363: Nursing Research - 2.
+NURS 401: Community Health Nursing: Advocacy for Population Health - 3.
 NURS 502: Computer Technology or NURS 510 or NURS 503 (one graduate course only)

 Upon admission students are assigned a faculty advisor.
-The faculty advisor or the program director/associate director is available to meet with the student to assess the credit requirements necessary for completion of the program and to develop a long-term plan of study.
+The faculty advisor or the program director/ associate director is available to meet with the student to assess the credit requirements necessary for completion of the program and to develop a long-term plan of study.